Optimal Stopping Methodology for the Secretary Problem with Random Queries: Background

 \begin{remark} If we have queried at times $t_k>\cdots>t_1$ and there are still queries available (i.e.~$k<K$), then we have the following possibilities: 1)~Terminate the search at $t_k$; 2)~Make another query after $t_k$; and 3)~Terminate the search after $t_k$ without making any additional queries.
 Regarding case 3) we can immediately dismiss it from the possible choices.
-Indeed, if we decide to terminate at some point $t>t_k$, then it is understandable that \textit{our overall performance will not change} if at $t$ we first make a query, \textit{ignore} the genie response and then terminate our search.
-Of course, if we decide to use the genie response \textit{optimally} then we cannot perform worse than terminating at $t$ without querying.
-Hence, we can conclude that, if we make the $k$-th query at $t_k$ then we must obtain the genie response $\zeta_{t_k}$ and use it to decide whether we should terminate at $t_k$ or make another query after $t_k$.
-Of course if $k=K$, namely, if we have exhausted all queries, then we decide between terminating at $t_K$ and employing the final time $\Tf$ to terminate after $t_K$. \end{remark}
+Indeed, if we decide to terminate at some point $t>t_k$, then it is understandable that \textit{our overall performance will not change} if at $t$ we first make a query, \textit{ignore} the expert response and then terminate our search.
+Of course, if we decide to use the expert response \textit{optimally} then we cannot perform worse than terminating at $t$ without querying.
+Hence, if we make the $k$-th query at $t_k$ it is preferable to obtain the expert response $\zeta_{t_k}$ and use it to decide whether we should terminate at $t_k$ or make another query after $t_k$.
+Of course if $k=K$, namely, if we have exhausted all queries, then we decide between terminating at $t_K$ and employing the final time $\Tf$ to terminate after $t_K$.
+We thus conclude that $\Tf>\T_K>\cdots>\T_1$. \end{remark}